RECTOR-LABS/recMEV-installer/README.md

 # recMEV Installer

-This repository contains the installation package for recMEV, providing support for both Linux and macOS platforms.
+This repository contains the installation package for recMEV.

 ## Overview

 recMEV installer package provides an automated way to install the recMEV binary on your system.
-It supports both Linux and macOS platforms with pre-compiled binaries and verification checksums.
+It is designed for Linux systems.

 ## Components

-- `recmev-linux`: Linux binary
+- `recmev`: Linux binary
-- `recmev-macos`: macOS binary
 - `install.sh`: Installation script
-- `checksums-linux.txt`: SHA256 checksums for Linux binary
-- `checksums-macos.txt`: SHA256 checksums for macOS binary

 ## Installation